Merri/react-tabbordion/README.md

 Tabbordion does not make use of classModifiers, classNames, name, contentTag or panelTag.
 These are passed directly to child Panels.

-The following props are provided for each direct child of a Tabbordion that is **not a Panel**:
+The following props are provided for each direct child of a Tabbordion that has `YourComponent.isPanel = true`:

 - panelName
 - panelSelectedChecked